numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

 - in today's day an age, even if a fakir puts in the work to bring a watermelon into a village
   - with patience and effort
-  - it might actually still backfire and the fakir might be demonized for being materialistic
+  - it might still backfire and the fakir might be demonized for being materialistic